prince98batra/practice/poetry_project_sop.md

 ---

 ## 🛠 Prerequisites
 - Python 3.x and pip installed on the system

 ---

 ## 1. Introduction
-Poetry is a tool that helps manage Python packages and virtual environments easily.
-It keeps dependencies organized and ensures consistent environments across teams.
+Poetry is a Python dependency manager and packaging tool that simplifies the process of managing libraries and virtual environments.
+It allows developers to easily add dependencies, configure virtual environments, and run commands within isolated environments.

 ---